Zumba Fitness Core

 Zumba Fitness Core is the third video game in the installment of the Fitness series, based on the Zumba program.
 It is also the sequel Zumba Fitness 2 (2011), later followed by Zumba Fitness: World Party (2013).
-It is developed by Zoë Mode and published by Majesco Entertainment.
+It is developed by Zoë Mode and published by Majesco.
 It was released on 16 October 2012.
-Unlike previous games, the game mainly focus on the abdomen.
+Unlike previous games, the game mainly focuses on the abdomen.

 Gameplay

 Players practice various dances, led by Zumba creator Beto Perez and celebrity instructors Gina Grant and Tanya Beardsley as well as new characters Loretta Bates and Nicholas Logrea.